The Ultimate Guide to Magnesium Benefits: Improve Sleep, Mood and More

 When is the best time to take magnesium?
 You can take magnesium at any time of day, preferably with a meal.
 The timing matters less than whether you take it consistently.
 Getting into a habit does the body wonders.

 Magnesium is an essential mineral that helps with more than 300 processes in the body.
-Its benefits include supporting anxiety and depression, better-quality sleep, and blood sugar regulation.
+It supports mood, sleep, and blood sugar levels.

 Eating a variety of nutrient-dense items gets you one step closer to feeling your best.
 It also helps prevent magnesium deficiency.
 Magnesium supplements are also helpful.
 Consult your doctor before trying any new supplements.